ZenChris18/Music-Discord-Bot/README.md

   - `dreamypause`: Pauses the currently playing music.
   - `dreamyresume`: Resumes paused music playback.
   - `dreamystop`: Stops playing music and disconnects the bot from the voice channel.
+  - `dreamyskip`: Skips the currently playing song and plays the next song in the queue.

 ## Contributing